AlekhyaR/Agentic-ai-Chatbot/README.md

-# Agentic AI Chatbot with Web using LangGraph 🤖
+# Agentic AI Chatbot using LangGraph 🤖 — From Simple Conversations to Web Tools and AI News Feeds

 This project is a **stateful Agentic AI chatbot** built using [LangGraph](https://python.langchain.com/docs/langgraph/), designed for flexible agent workflows as graphs.
 The chatbot supports **multiple LLMs**, **custom use cases**, and **live AI news summaries via Tavily API**, all integrated into a **Streamlit-powered UI** for seamless user interaction.